ACP contest overview & rules

 Pyle had the ability to reach out and make readers feel comfortable sharing their good as well as their hard times.
 He is also known for the columns he wrote as a roving, human-interest reporter for Scripps-Howard newspapers from 1935-1940.
 Selected columns of Pyle’s human-interest stories were published in “Home Country.”

-The Ernie Pyle Legacy Foundation, with funding from the Scripps-Howard Foundation, is a co-sponsor of this new ACP contest to encourage and recognize human-interest storytelling.
+The Ernie Pyle Legacy Foundation, with funding from the Scripps-Howard Foundation, is a co-sponsor of this ACP contest to encourage and recognize human-interest storytelling.

 Submissions should be columns or feature stories profiling people not already in the headlines.